mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 vizro_ai.plot(df, "create a line graph for GDP per capita since 1950 for each continent.
 Mark the x axis as Year, y axis as GDP Per Cap and don't include a title")
 ```

+!!! warning "Help!
+My LLM request was unauthorized"

+    If you see an error similar to this, your LLM API key is not valid:

+    `INFO:httpx:HTTP Request: POST https://api.openai.com/v1/chat/completions "HTTP/1.1 401 Unauthorized"`

+    Make sure you have [set up access to a large language model](../user-guides/install/#set-up-access-to-a-large-language-model).
+If you are confident that you have specified your API key correctly and have sufficient credits associated with it, check your environment.
+Some developers export the environment explicitly to ensure the API key is available at runtime.
+Call the following in your terminal:

+    `export OPENAI_API_KEY="sk-YOURKEY"`.

 And that's it!
 By passing the prepared data and written visualization request, Vizro-AI takes care of the processing.
 It generates the necessary code for data manipulation and chart creation, and renders the chart by executing the generated code.

 !!! example "Vizro AI Syntax"